glennyoung/codecore-notes-/week_2/Ruby on Rails.md

 # Ruby on Rails

 Rails is simple, but the knowledge builds up quickly.
 We're going to be going over some projects.
 In class, we'll be covering a project called "Awesome Answers".
 Please try to follow along with this, as we will be continuing from where we left off, on a daily basis.

 There will also be a project for a "Project Management Tool" that will be applying the principles learned through exercises with "Awesome Answers."

 **Rails**
   * saves you a lot of time
   * has a large community
   * has many gems
   * is a well known framework
+  * is really coool

 Rails was created by David Heinemeir Hansson ([DHH](https://twitter.com/dhh)) of [37 Signals](https://37signals.com/).
 Github uses rails, groupon, shopify, yellow pages, Basecamp, twitter (at first).

 Rails is very opinionated.
 The core team made decisions to do things a certain way, and so there are many conventions in rails.
-Rails is a gem, just like Sinatra.
+Rails is a gem.

+There is a steep learning curve.

 Let's start by installing rails, if you haven't already.
 ```bash
 gem install rails